ZaidKhan342/Data-Analyst/README.md

 # Data-Analyst
-This is my First Repository
+This is my First Repository.
+Author-Zaid Khan